 Platform Independent.
 Wireless.

 5+ Hours of Testing Time.

-The Mobile Tracker has its own built-in operating system, so you can use it with any platform you choose, e.g. Microsoft Windows, Apple OS X, Apple iOS (iPad, iPhone), Android phones and tablets, etc. Connect to the Tracker using any device supporting the common 802.11g wireless protocol and see what the user is viewing—live—from the device of your choice.
+The Mobile Tracker has its own built-in operating system, so you can use it with any platform you choose, e.g. Microsoft Windows, macOS, Apple iOS, Android phones and tablets, etc. Connect to the Tracker using any device supporting the common 802.11g wireless protocol and see what the user is viewing—live—from the device of your choice.
 And the battery and storage pack, which can be worn on a belt or in a large pocket, allows you to record video and eye tracking data as part of a test for more than five hours before recharging or downloading the test results.
 Of course, you can record data via the wireless connection to any external storage medium, and you also can connect the Mobile Tracker directly to AC power for non-stop use.

 Analytical and Visualization Software Built-in along with a Real-Time API.